Documentation Index

 Ending note:

-In order to finalize the site-to-site setup on our end, please provide these values via Site-to-site request from in the NordLayer Control Panel:
+In order to finalize the site-to-site tunnel, please create a setup in Sites tab of the NordLayer Control Panel.

 • Pre-shared key - you can generate it or we can provide it